 Did Jesus ascend twice?
-The first time to present His blood at the mercy seat; the second time to enter into His ministry as an intercessor.
-Many Bible students believe this is what happened.
-Let us examine carefully the following Scriptures:
+Some Bible students would say yes: the first time to present His blood at the mercy seat; the second time to enter into His ministry as an intercessor.
+Let us examine carefully the following verses:

 "Jesus saith unto her, Touch me not: for I am not yet ascended to my Father" (John 20:17).